uncefact/.github/profile/README.md

 * vocab-{name} repositories are used to manage a suite of non-overlapping standard semantic vocabularies (classes, properties, codes) from the relevant business domain - presented in both human readable and JSON-LD formats.
 * codes-{name} repositories are used to manage reference code lists like UN/LOCODE and to publish them as human readable & machine readable vocabulariues and expose the data via public APIs.
-* project-{name} repositories are used to run projects that manage the development of models and specifications for specific business use cases presented as JSON-LD context files, JSON Schema and (where relevant) OpenAPI.
+* schema-{name} repositories are used to manage the development of models and specifications for specific business use cases presented as JSON-LD context files, JSON Schema and OpenAPI specifications.
-* spec-{name) repositories are used to develop technical specifications that support domains and projects.
+* spec-{name) repositories are used to develop formal technical specifications that support domains and projects.\
+* project-{name} repositories are used to manage projects that do not fit into one of the standard categories above, such as the traceability project and the vckit project.

 ## Using and/or contributing to UN/CEFACT Github